Intelligence Quotes Page 2

 Most people think of themselves as being intelligent.
 Intelligence quotes spotlight specific details of what it means to be intelligent.

-Quotes on intelligence by these famous people are good guidepost to peep into this topic.
+Quotes on intelligence by these famous people are a good guidepost to peep into this topic.

 Please feel free to share these intelligence quotes with others.

 Man becomes man only by his intelligence, but he is man only by his heart.

 Failure is simply the opportunity to begin again, this time more intelligently.

 Ignorance is no excuse, it's the real thing.

 I can't tell you if genius is hereditary, because heaven has granted me no offspring.